sherlock-audit/2023-02-gmx-judging/README.md

 Add a buffer of gas that needs to be supplied to the execute function to make sure the `try` statement will not revert because of out of gas.

+## Discussion

+**xvi10**

+This is a valid issue but the risk of a keeper intentionally doing this should be low as there is not much benefit aside from possibly slightly higher execution fees received, a keeper network can help to reduce the risk of this and malicious keepers may be removed

+**xvi10**

+It is possible to introduce a minimum gas limit but it may be difficult to manage this such that it closely matches the actual gas required while remaining below the maximum block gas limit

+Allowing keepers to accurately estimate the gas limit off-chain may allow transactions to be executed faster as the transaction can more easily be included in blocks

-# Issue M-34: Multiplication after Division error leading to larger precision loss
+# Issue M-32: Multiplication after Division error leading to larger precision loss

 Source: https://github.com/sherlock-audit/2023-02-gmx-judging/issues/113

 ## Found by
-IllIllI, joestakey, chaduke, Breeje, stopthecap
+Breeje, IllIllI, chaduke, joestakey, stopthecap

 ## Summary